streamplay-dev/iFrame-sdk/README.md

 Feel free to reach out for any inquiries or feedback regarding the iframeCommunication library!

-# Section below is depecated
+# Section below is deprecated

 # Iframe Communication Example